18th Edition Wiring Regulations Explained

 The good news for construction site managers and health & safety consultants/managers is that existing installations that have been installed in accordance with earlier editions of the Regulations do not need to be replaced.
-However, they might need to be supplemented by metal fixings in cases where plastic is the ‘sole means of supporting’ cables.
+However, you might need to supplement them by metal fixings where plastic is the ‘sole means of supporting’ cables.

 How do you comply with the new regulations?